sandwich-coder/CubeDimAE/README.md

 ## Contribution

-This work presents a method to estimate the intrinsic dimension of a dataset, which is known to be the optimal latent dimension of an autoencoder, and automatically design an optimal network.
+This work presents a method to estimate the intrinsic dimension of a dataset, which is known to be the optimal bottleneck of an autoencoder, and automatically design an optimal network.
 Its feasibility is shown on five datasets.